Taniel-P/Streamfinder/docs/web-style-guide.md

             {ComponentName}.model.js        // Model associated with the React component (optional) {ComponentName}.model.test.js   // Tests for React component model (if model present) {ComponentName}.test.js         // Tests for React component
+    /model                                // For all model files used on the front end
 ```

 If we're using redux: